-Portrait of Lisa Gherardini, wife of Francesco del Giocondo that was painted between 1503 and 1506 by Leonardo da Vinci is probably the most famous painting in the world.
+Portrait of Lisa Gherardini, wife of Francesco del Giocondo that was painted between 1503 and 1506, commissioned as a series of 30th birthday presents by Leonardo da Vinci is probably the most famous painting in the world.
 It is displayed in the Louvre Museum in Paris, attracting millions of visitors from all over the world each year.

 Marble statue representing Biblical David was created by Leonardo da Vinci's contemporary and according to many, equally brilliant artist Michelangelo in 1504.
 Originally placed in the public square in front of Florence's town hall, the statue is today housed in the Accademia Gallery.